dereuromark/cakephp-tools/docs/Behavior/Bitmasked.md

 It stores the array under this alias and does not override the bitmask key.
 So in our case status will always contain the integer bitmask and statuses the verbose array of it.

+Note: If you use an alias, make sure that either also that alias is whitelisted for patching, or you don't use `beforeMarshal` event here.

 ### Defining the selectable values
 We first define values and make sure they follow the bitmask scheme:
 ```